 - Stranger Than Fiction: This one is new: a character in a book learns that he is about to be disposed of.
 Nothing ground-breaking but still highly enjoyable.

 - Amour: Not as enjoyable and yet urgent.
 You feel those vapid stares for weeks.
 Mr. Haneke lets Mr. Trintignant out again.

 - Hell and High Water: Two brothers with a plan.
 Lots of texture in this one.

 - Lone Survivor: Not a fan of American war movies, I never saw it coming.
 Suddenly you grow a new appreciation for what they do, as long as you don’t have to.

 - Under the Skin: Bahaha.
-One of those movies that have you in a giggle throughout, no matter how grim a portrait of society it paints.
+One of those movies that have you in a giggle throughout, no matter how grim a portrait of society they paint (lest you start to cry).
 Ms. Scarlett Johansson talking to men in Scotland is far from home.

 - Room: Film that continues where others would stop.
 Once you get over the initial shock, it’s performances you take with you, wondering how many there are who only know Room.

 - Predestination: My kind of a mind-bender.
 You can’t even.
 Mr. Ethan Hawke has something in his eyes that comes with time.
 Ms. Sarah Snook is a new one for me.